aks/bash-lib/README.md

     weeknumber [DATESTRING | YYYY MM DD]

-Returns the week number for the given DATESTRING or DATE.
+Returns the week number for the given `DATESTRING` or date components.

     date_to_weekday_name [DATESTRING | YYYY MM DD]

-Returns the weekday name for the given DATESTRING or DATE.
+Returns the weekday name for the given `DATESTRING` or date components.

     date_to_weekday_num [DATESTRING | YYYY MM DD]

-Returns the wekday number (0..6) for the given DATESTRING or DATE.
+Returns the wekday number (0..6) for the given `DATESTRING` or date components.

     date_day_num [DATESTRING | YYYY MM DD]

-Returns the day number for the given DATESTRING or DATE.
+Returns the day number for the given `DATESTRING` or date components.

     date_format [FORMAT] YYYY MM DD
     date_format [FORMAT] YYYY-MM-DD